theflakes/jve/README.md

     -f, --fields "a.b.c.d,a.b.e"  Comma seperated list of fields in dot notation

 NOTE:   If a field is an array or the field name occurs in an array,
-        this program will concatinate all array field values into a comma seperated quoted string across all array elements.
+        this program will concatinate all array field values into a delimited quoted string across all array elements.
 ```
 #### Example output
 ```